Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_breadcrumbs_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_breadcrumbs_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_breadcrumbs_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_breadcrumbs_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_breadcrumbs_start_width_ - Default: 30 - The trail's starting width.\
 _randomat_breadcrumbs_end_width_ - Default: 1 - The trail's ending width.\
 _randomat_breadcrumbs_fade_time_ - Default: 3 - How many seconds the trail should last.